Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 	$$
 </div>

 Any constant term in the constraint is moved from the right to the left under the multiplier; such that $ \lambda (g(x, y) - b) = 0 $.
 This is one of the [KKT](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions) conditions known as complementary slackness.
-"Slackness" is used because when the constriant is found to be *more than satisfied* then the behavior of the system
+"Slackness" is used because when the constriant is found to be *more than satisfied* the behavior of the system allows for it; essentially allowing for some "cost" to accumulate as a result.

 <h2 align="center">What about when constraints don't matter?</h2><hr>